-Next is a story of a man who used this formula before proceeding to make amends:
+Next is a story of a man that had to get consent from his family and business partner before proceeding:

 "This brings to mind a story about one of our friends.
-While drinking, he accepted a sum of money from a bitterly-hated business rival, giving him no receipt for it.
+While drinking, he accepted a sum of money from a bitterlyhated business rival, giving him no receipt for it.
 He subsequently denied having received the money and used the incident as a basis for discrediting the man.
 He thus used his own wrong-doing as a means of destroying the reputation of another.
 In fact, his rival was ruined.

 He felt that he had done a wrong he could not possibly make right.
 If he opened that old affair, he was afraid it would destroy the reputation of his partner, disgrace his family and take away his means of livelihood.
 What right had he to involve those dependent upon him?
 How could he possibly make a public statement exonerating his rival?

 After consulting with his wife and partner he came to the conclusion that it was better to take those risks than to stand before his Creator guilty of such ruinous slander.
-(This next line is important.)
-He saw that he HAD to place the outcome in God's hands or he would soon start drinking again, and all would be lost anyhow.
+He saw that he had to place the outcome in God's hands or he would soon start drinking again, and all would be lost anyhow.
 He attended church for the first time in many years.
 After the sermon, he quietly got up and made an explanation.
 His action met widespread approval, and today he is one of the most trusted citizens of his town.
 This all happened years ago."